rbenrax/upyOS/README.md

       if $a > 4 goto cont2
       echo $a

-upyOS remote development:
+- upyOS remote development:
       - Start in remote mcu telnet service (utelnet start)
       - Start in remote mcu ftpserver service (uftpd start)
       - Install in local machine curlftpfs package
       - In local machine mount remote directory with "curlftpfs user@<mcuip> <local path>"
       - With Tonny you can develop in <local path>
       - Access with telnet to the mcu console ip to run commands and programs

+- Added user and password authentication to access by telnet and ftp servers, user and password are stored in /etc/system.conf file, if no password is set then authentication is disabled.

+- By starting utelnet and uftpd, you can develop remotely from android by using "Serial wifi terminal" and "Squircle CE" apps for Google Play.

 TODO List:
 - Add diff, tar, uname, read and other usefull commands.